pellepelster/solidblocks/doc/content/cloud/roadmap.md

 ## Developer Experience

-* add command for automatic rotation
+* add command for automatic rotation of instances
-* generate and register JSON Schema for configuration file format
+* ~~generate and register JSON Schema for configuration file format~~

 ## Security

-* use static SSH host keys for VMs and explicit host key checking
+* ~~use static SSH host keys for VMs and explicit host key checking~~